The Do’s and Don’ts of Detailing Your Interior

 Brush out your vents.
 Use some small detail brushes to clean out these spaces where dust and dirt accumulate.
 A little TLC goes a long way here.

 Make sure to get between and around center console buttons and dials.
 These are popular places for crumbs to gather and a little time here will pay big dividends in the end.
+Use a dedicated plastic cleaner for any dials, gauges or buttons in your car.
+Be sure to use an ammonia-free cleaner.

 Take a microfiber towel, spray it with an all-purpose surface cleaner and wrap it around a plastic ruler or wooden paint stick.
 You’ve just made a dashboard-cleaning tool that can even reach the narrow ledge where the dash meets the windshield.